home-assistant/home-assistant.io/source/_components/ziggo_mediabox_xl.markdown

 #### {% linkable_title Preparation of the Mediabox %}

 Makes sure to enable the Home Network ("mijn thuisnetwerk") service in the settings menu of the media box.
 Once you have set up the Media Library ("mediabiblotheek"), we can determine whether the device is turned on or off.
-Without this, the component will fail to start.
+Without this, the integration will fail to start.